mcharouk/aws/Certification/advanced_architecture.md

 * Only 2 ways to add accounts to an organization
   * create an account within the org
   * send invitation to existing account to join the org

+* There are only 2 options
+  * Consolidated Billing : unlock only consolidated billing
+  * All features : unlock all features that works with Organizations such as SCP

+## Services

+* you can enable or disable trusted access so that a service can retrieve information about the accounts, root, OUs, and policies for your organization
+* This allows a service to work cross account, integrated to the organization
+* AWS recommends to activate this feature by acting on the specific service API / console, instead of activating it on Organization console
+* For instance for RAM to use Organization, use enable-sharing-with-aws-organization cmd in RAM client API.

+## Backups

+* Backup policies allow you to centrally manage and apply backup plans to the AWS resources across an organization's accounts.
+* It creates immutable backup plans in the selected OU or accounts
+* It's possible to specify partial backup policies, that will be completed by policies provided in child OUs.
+* Effective way to manage backups centrally

+## Tag policies

+* Tag policies helps to have compliant tag values
+* still a SCP is necessary to make the tag mandatory

+# CodeCommit

+* to detect access keys in codeCommit, multiple options
+  * CodeGuru Reviewer
+  * Lambda triggered on each commit that check the code with open source libraries
+  * CodeBuild step instead of lambda

+# CloudFormation

+* CodePipline can trigger directly CloudFormation from a pipeline, which is enough in non prod env.
+* You can run a CodeBuild step with a tool like TaskCat to test cloudformation changes before deploying them
+* In production env, you may want to use CodeDeploy with Cloudformation to monitor the release, to perform blue/green deployments, etc...

 # RDS